Coupled charm and charmonium transport in a strongly coupled quark-gluon plasma: Charmonia at the LHC

 \subsection{Centrality dependence}

 We are now in position to extract the $\raa$ observables from our coupled charm-charmonium transport framework, starting with the centrality dependence of charmonium production at forward/backward and mid-rapidity, summarized in the upper and lower panels of Fig.~\ref{fig:npart_bands}, respectively.
 For the $J/\psi$, the strong dissociation rate at high temperatures leads to a pronounced suppression in semi-central and central collisions, while the increasing charm-quark multiplicity toward central events enhances the regeneration contribution.
 As a result, the total $\raa$ develops a broad minimum around $N_{\rm part} \simeq 100-150$ followed by a rise toward most central collisions.
 This trend is more pronounced at mid-rapidity and is consistent with the picture that primordial charmonia are largely depleted in the hottest QGP regions, whereas subsequent recombination partially compensates for the loss.
 There is a slight tendency to underestimate the data at mid to peripheral centrality, where multiple pairs of charm quarks are produced but not in sufficient numbers to reach the grand canonical limit.
-More rigorous treatments of the canonical ensemble and the correlation volume are needed here.
-Additionally, a realistic hydrodynamic medium evolution could improve the description of flow effects for mid to peripheral centrality.
+Improved treatments of the canonical ensemble with correlation volume may be required here.

 For $\psi(2S)$, the suppression is significantly stronger due to its weaker binding and ensuing larger rates.
-The regeneration contribution is smaller compared to $J/\psi$, mostly reflecting both the reduced statistical weight Consequently, after a steep initial suppression in peripheral collisions, the total $\raa$ exhibits a much weaker rise with centrality.
+The regeneration contribution is smaller compared to $J/\psi$, mostly reflecting the reduced statistical weight.
+Consequently, after a steep initial suppression in peripheral collisions, the total $\raa$ exhibits a much weaker rise with centrality.
 The model reproduces the overall magnitude and slope of the ALICE measurements at forward rapidity fairly well.

 The $\chi_c$ results follow a pattern very similar to that of $\psi(2S)$: a strong primordial suppression and a rather moderate regeneration component with a slightly stronger increasing trend compared to the $\psi(2S)$ but still significantly less than the $J/\psi$.
 Since $\chi_c$ feeddown constitutes a sizable fraction of the inclusive $J/\psi$ yield in $pp$ collisions, its suppression also plays a role in shaping the observed $J/\psi$ spectra.